-Rolling through the hills of Asturias is like a magical mystery tour – taking you way back into the past as if the 20th century never happened.
+Rolling through the hills of Asturias is like a magical mystery tour – taking you way back into the past as if the 20th century never happened, let alone the 21st.
 It’s not all like that of course, but up in the mountains, the Picos de Europa, it seems `modern life` passed them by completely.

-But I think it`s the cows I envy most – what a spot, perfect for an unperturbed existence, only their clonking bells and a few carloads of visitors to interrupt the peace, and a bit of Cabrales on the horizon.
+But I think it`s the cows I envy most.
+What a spot, perfect for an unperturbed existence, only their clonking bells and a few carloads of visitors to interrupt the peace, and a bit of Cabrales on the horizon.